Joxter/advent-of-code/README.md

 solution is very slow.
 Sometimes a slight improvement can reduce time from decades to seconds - the best feeling ever.

-I stent one day maximum to thing and solve daily tasks.
+I decided to spend a maximum of one day to solve problems.

 ## Some remarks